Settled Status Mythbuster

 - a valid passport/ID and

 - if possible, your National Insurance number.
-This is the main method of assessment for the Home Office to determine if you have been a resident in the UK, and therefore eligible to apply for pre-Settled or Settled Status
+This is the first automated step in the two step residence process by the Home Office to determine if you have been a resident in the UK, and therefore eligible to apply for pre-Settled or Settled Status

-If you think that you may not have HMRC (HM Revenue and Customs) or DWP (Department for Work and Pensions) online records, make sure you find and keep documents that can prove your entry and residence in the UK.
+If you think that you may not have HMRC (HM Revenue and Customs) or DWP (Department for Work and Pensions) online records, make sure you find and keep documents that can prove your residence in the UK.
 Take a look at this handy checklist.
+If you are entering very close to the deadline you should provide evidence of entry, where this occurs you could ask for a ‘by request’ stamp from border control on arrival.

 MYTH: "I am married to a British citizen; I don’t need to apply”

-Even if you are married to a British citizen, you still have to apply for Settled Status (or pre-Settled Status) and prove that you were resident in the UK before 31 December 2020, unless you have proof that you have Indefinite Leave to Remain (ILR).
+Even if you are married to a British citizen, you still have to apply for Settled Status (or pre-Settled Status) and prove that you were resident in the UK before 31 December 2020.

 MYTH: “My children were born in UK so they are British citizens by birth”